cbrown5/cbrown5.github.io/_posts/2016-12-03-r2r-workshop.md

 The objective for the workshop was to bring together leaders from government departments representing these different industries and local leaders from different districts to build a spatial plan across the Bua Province (south-west portion of Vanua Levu).
 It is also an opportunity for communities to voice their concerns about environmental protection to central government.

-My role was to present our work that showed the connections between land-use change and reef fish.
-In particularly, I was highlighting how actions in one district can affect the catchments and marine areas of neighbouring districts.
+Our role was to present our work that showed the connections between land-use change and reef fish.
+In particular, we highlighted how actions in one district can affect the catchments and marine areas of neighbouring districts.

 After our initial presentations we had almost two days for community leaders and government members to discuss proposals for a new spatial plan.